Ethernalis Systems Reference

 Recruitment

 When a dungeon NPC is recruited, it moves from its slot in the room into the player's carried companion list.
 From that point, it travels wherever the player travels.
-A companion slot is a real inventory commitment — carrying a companion is carrying a creature with needs, opinions, and combat capability.
+Carrying a companion is a real commitment: they have needs, opinions, and combat capability of their own.
 They can be sent into adjacent rooms to explore ahead, and they can be dismissed back to a room slot when the arrangement is no longer useful.

 Quest State

-World NPCs offer and track quests through a tag system.
-When a player completes an action relevant to a quest — kills a target, delivers an item, enters a location — a tag is written to the player's record.
-When the player next speaks with the relevant NPC, the NPC reads those tags and responds accordingly.
-The NPC does not track the quest; the world does not track the quest.
-The player's own record is the only ledger.
-This means quest progress is personal: two players in the same session can be at different stages with the same NPC.
+World NPCs offer and track quests through the player's own history.
+When a player completes an action relevant to a quest, the record of it is kept on their behalf.
+When they next speak with the relevant NPC, the NPC reads what has been done and responds accordingly.
+The NPC does not track the quest independently.
+The player's own history is the only ledger, which means quest progress is personal: two players in the same session can be at different stages with the same NPC.

 Dialogue